danhazan/dh-project-british-invasion/README.md

 nytimes_collector.py - Collects all the nytimes articles with subject 'Music', and stores them with their extracted named entities.

 data_analyzer.py - Needs the data collected by the two other scripts.
-Tags and filters the articles and various statistics about the data.
+Tags and filters the articles and produces various statistics about the data.

 <br/><br/>